 ESL Teacher Work Schedule

 At this point you may be wondering about possible TESOL salary opportunities, should you choose to pursue this career path.
-According to the Bureau of Labor Statistics (BLS), the median annual salary for a similar occupation in this field (English Language and Literature Teachers) was $77,660 in May 20171.
-The top ten percent of people in this position earned more than $82,490, while the bottom ten percent earned less than $27,460i.
-The job outlook for this occupation is projected to grow by nine percent from 2012 to 20222.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for a similar occupation in this field (English Language and Literature Teachers) was $81,340 in May 2020.
+The top ten percent of people in this position earned more than $141,190, while the bottom ten percent earned less than $39,320 (BLS).
+The job outlook for this occupation is projected to grow by five percent from 2020 to 2030.
 According to the BLS, this growth is predicted in part due to continued immigration to the U.S. and the resulting demand it will create.

 |Metro Area||Annual Mean Salary||Employment|